xakepsoft/js2php/README.md

     php = new js2php( 'example.php' , data_callback , 'json' );
     php.post('list_all_products')();

-    // If there is not need to call specific php function just some url... php = new js2php( 'http://www.example.com/some-stuff/example.php' , data_callback , 'text' );
+    // If there is not need to call a php function only some url... php = new js2php( 'http://www.example.com/some-stuff/example.php' , data_callback , 'text' );
     php.get(); // OR php.post();